The Ramona Phoenix Cowl: 1 Kit, 8 Ways to Knit

 I’m a firm believer in the importance of choice and customization, especially when it comes to fashion.
 The more diverse, the more personalized, the more unmistakably you, the better!
-So when I heard that Interweave’s exclusive new Ramona Phoenix Cowl Kit gives knitters four options to choose from, I was all over it.
+So when I heard that Interweave’s exclusive Ramona Phoneix Cowl Kit gives knitters eight options to choose from, I was all over it.

-The Ramona Phoenix Cowl features classic paisley motifs in stranded colorwork with two color options: black paisleys on a multicolor background or multicolored paisleys on a black background.
+The Ramona Phoenix Cowl features classic paisley motifs in stranded colorwork, with two color options for each of two possible colorways: black paisleys on a multicolor background or multicolored paisleys on a black background.
 The cowl can be made in two circumference options (16.5 inches or 11 inches) and is worked in the round as a tube with the two ends grafted together.
 It knits up quickly in worsted-weight yarn on size 7 needles, and the wool yarn means the cowl is super warm.

-The kit includes two gorgeous Plymouth Yarn Company selections.
+Each kit includes two gorgeous Plymouth Yarn Company selections.
 First up is the star of the show: Gina.
 This 100 percent wool, single-ply gradient yarn shifts between too many stunning jewel tones to count.
-The colors remind me of some of Pantone’s Spring 2017 colors, which you can see at right, but with countless more shades in between.
+Whether you choose the original or the new Ocean colorway, you’ll love watching the colors pool and blend on your needles.

 Shining in its supporting role is Plymouth Yarn Company’s Galway Worsted in solid black.
 Made of 100 percent wool with a 4-ply construction, it’s the perfect yarn to really make that gradient yarn pop.